Name That Tune: The $100,000 Mystery Tune

 From 1976 to 1978, Golden Medley winners on the syndicated series were given a chance to win an additional $100,000 in cash at the conclusion of the next week's episode by guessing the $100,000 Mystery Tune.
-A safe filled with large, sealed manila envelopes was placed in a room backstage, and one envelope was chosen at random; the producers made the choice in 1976, while the contestant did so starting in 1977.
-Each envelope held the sheet music for a different tune whose title had been blacked out, along with a smaller second envelope containing the title, composer name(s), and copyright/background information for the tune.
+A safe filled with large, sealed manila envelopes was placed in a special room backstage called the "Gold Room", and one envelope was chosen at random.
+The producers made the choice in 1976, while the contestant did so effective 1977.
+Each envelope contained the sheet music for a mystery tune whose title had been blacked out, along with a smaller second envelope containing the title, composer name(s), and copyright/background information for the mystery tune.

-Once an envelope was chosen, it was brought onstage by a security guard, who gave the sheet music and the inner envelope to the orchestra's pianist and the host respectively.
-The contestant entered an isolation booth wired so that they could hear only these two individuals, and the pianist played the tune for 20 seconds.
-The contestant was then given 10 seconds to offer one guess at the title, which was recorded on audiotape.
-The host opened the inner envelope and read its contents aloud, after which the contestant's guess was played back and compared against the title.
-An exact match won $100,000, paid at $10,000 per year for 10 years.
+Once an envelope was chosen, it was brought onstage by security guard Jeff Addis, who gave the sheet music to orchestra pianist Michel Mencien and the inner envelope to host Kennedy.
+The contestant was then placed an isolation booth specially wired so that they could only hear Mencien and Kennedy, and Mencien played the mystery tune for 20 seconds.
+The contestant was then given 10 seconds to offer one guess at the title, which was recorded on audiotape and replayed after Kennedy opened the inner envelope and read its contents aloud.
+An exact guess won the contestant $100,000, paid at $10,000 per year for the next 10 years.

 When Name That Tune returned to daytime in 1977, the Mystery Tune round was brought along with it and played according to the same rules as the syndicated version.
 The prize for correctly naming the tune was a lump sum of $25,000.

 On days when the Mystery Tune was played, the front game was abbreviated in order to leave time for it, such as by making Bid-a-Note a best-of-three round instead of best-of-five.